Tackle Global Social Challenges with Confidence

 One of my favorite things to tell my students is ‘by the time you finish this course, you won't be…

-A smiling man in a short-sleeved red shirt stands outdoors, leaning against a black lamppost with arms crossed.
-A brick building with large windows is in the background, along with trees and greenery.
+A smiling man in a short-sleeved red shirt leans against a lamppost with arms crossed.

 Zachary Palmer, Ph.D.